Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Introduction

-Notice that although such orthogonal transmission or reception is possible in practice by using time, frequency, or code-division techniques, it is suboptimal in general channels.
-Therefore, simplification of wireless relay networks while preserving both broadcast and interference natures is crucially important to capture the essence of wireless communication.
-The simplest model that successfully reflects both broadcast and interference natures might be linear finite-field relay networks \cite{Ray:03, Bhadra:06, AvestimehrDiggaviTse:07}, where a node transmits an element in the finite-field and receives the sum of transmit signals in the same finite-field.
-Recently, the work in \cite{AvestimehrDiggaviTse:07} has shown that the max-flow min-cut theorem also holds for deterministic linear finite-field relay networks.
-After the capacity characterization of linear finite-field relay networks, the approximate capacity of Gaussian relay networks has been characterized within a constant number of bits using the quantize-random-map-and-forward by the same authors \cite{AvestimehrDiggaviTse:08}.
+Notice that although such orthogonal transmission or reception is possible in practice by using time, frequency, or code-division techniques, it is suboptimal in general.
+Therefore, simplification of wireless relay networks while preserving both broadcast and interference natures is crucially important to capture the essence of wireless communications.
+One of the simplest models that successfully reflect both broadcast and interference natures is a linear finite field relay network \cite{Ray:03, Bhadra:06, AvestimehrDiggaviTse:07}, where a node transmits an element in the finite field and receives the sum of transmit signals in the same finite field.
+Recently, the work in \cite{AvestimehrDiggaviTse:07} has shown that the max-flow min-cut theorem also holds for deterministic linear finite field relay networks.
+After the capacity characterization of linear finite field relay networks, the approximate capacity of Gaussian relay networks has been characterized within a constant number of bits/s/Hz using the quantize-random-map-and-forward by the same authors \cite{AvestimehrDiggaviTse:08}.

-In spite of the surging importance of multi-source relay networks, capacity characterization is much more challenging if there exist multiple source-destination (S-D) pairs in a network.
-Even for linear finite-field relay networks, the extension of the results in \cite{AvestimehrDiggaviTse:07} to the multi-source does not seem to be straightforward.
+In spite of the surging importance of multi-source relay networks, capacity characterization is much more challenging if there exist multiple source--destination (S--D) pairs in a network.
+Even for linear finite field relay networks, the extension of the results in \cite{AvestimehrDiggaviTse:07} to the multi-source does not seem to be straightforward.
 Notice that the main difficulty arises from the fact that the transmission of other sessions acts as \emph{inter-user interference} and, as a result, the cut-set upper bound is not tight in general.
-Due to these difficulties, the existing capacity or approximate capacity results are limited in specific network topologies such as two-user interference channel \cite{Etkin:08,Bresler:08}, many-to-one interference channel \cite{Bresler:07}, two-way channel \cite{Nam:08, Avestimehr:08}, and two-user two-hop relay network \cite{Mohajer:08, Mohajer:09}.
+Due to these difficulties, the existing capacity or approximate capacity results are limited in specific network topologies such as two-user interference channel \cite{Etkin:08,Bresler:08}, many-to-one and one-to-many interference channel \cite{Bresler:07}, two-way channel \cite{Avestimehr:08, Nam:00}, two-user two-hop relay network \cite{Mohajer:08, Mohajer:09}, and double Z-channel \cite{Aggarwal:09}.
 Therefore, one of the basic questions is whether we can characterize the capacity or approximate capacity for more general network topologies or other classes of relay networks.